dewi-alliance/hotspot-manufacturers/wifx.md

 ## Summary

 Wifx is a Swiss network services provider.
-Active in the IoT and LoRaWAN market since 2017 with the LORIX One gateway, it wants to extend the usage of its new WIfx L1 gateway to the Helium network.
+Active in the IoT and LoRaWAN market since 2017 with the LORIX One gateway, it wants to extend the usage of its new Wifx L1 gateway to the Helium network.

 ## Company Information